fluffy-cat/plexpost/docs/handling_movie_subtitles.md

 Others place subtitles in a sub directory.
 However, Plex only recognises subtitle files placed in the same directory as the main video file.

-For Plex to pick up subtitles in torrented videos, these subtitles must be reorganised into a canonical form.
+For Plex to pick up subtitles in torrented videos, these subtitles must be reorganised into a canonical form that is understood by Plex.

 ## Nomenclature
 Sidecar(adjective) subtitle: A subtitle that has been placed alongside a video file.
 Plex can index a video along with a sidecar subtitle